eclipse-ee4j/glassfish/docs/website/src/main/resources/download_gf7.md

 GlassFish 7.0.18 is a final release, containing final Jakarta EE 10 APIs.
 It compiles and runs on JDK 11 to JDK 23.
 MicroProfile support requires JDK 17 or higher.

-This release is all about an exciting new feature that allows running GlassFish Embedded from the command line using java -jar glassfish-embedded.jar.
+This release is all about an exciting new feature that allows running GlassFish Embedded from the command line using `java -jar glassfish-embedded.jar`.
 It supports configuration via command line arguments and/or config files in the current directory, such as setting the HTTP port, deploying applications passed as arguments and running arbitrary AsAdmin commands at boot.
-Aside of that we did a large amount of maintenance for the internal modules nucleus-admin and glassfish, and fixed various issues that were reported by users.
+Aside of that we did a large amount of maintenance for the internal modules `nucleus-admin` and `glassfish`, and fixed various issues that were reported by users.

 Download: